Sherine Wong: Career

 Since she started off as a runway model, Wong has worked for some renowned international brands such as Prada, Christian Dior, Chanel, and Cartier in Hong Kong, Taiwan, Singapore and Malaysia.
 With degrees in Bachelor of Business and Commerce, she had the ambition to become an entrepreneur where she invested in a club in Hong Kong.
 However the club were sold due to the world economy crisis in 2008.

-She eventually threw herself back into modelling with full force and landed into some prestigious endorsement deals, TV commercials, event host and even starred in music videos with famous cantopop singers Hacken Lee and Eric Suen.
-She started to take the Hong Kong market by storm and now expanding to greater China which she saw as a big market with many opportunities.
+She later resumed her modeling career, securing endorsement deals, appearing in television commercials, and hosting events.
+She Also starred starred in music videos for famous cantopop singers Hacken Lee and Eric Suen. following her work in Hong Kong, she began expanding to the greater China region.

 Sherine would later possess talents in acting and singing.
 She was once starred in a 2005 movie called Scary Incident (恐怖事件) alongside Hong Kong actor Mark Cheng, who is the main lead actor.

 In 2011, she worked towards releasing her first EP and photobook, after being inspired and praised by the Hong Kong-based Swedish musician, Anders Nelsson.

 Wong also starred in a 2013 independent Japanese film Fly Me to Minami.

 She eventually released her first EP in 2018.